Te Waihorotiu railway station: Construction

-In July 2022, the station roof was completed, along with the concrete roof of the Wellesley Street building.
-In August 2022, the excavation of the concourse level was completed.
-In September 2022, the Dame Whina Cooper tunnel boring machine broke through the station construction site for the second time.
-Meaning the station was now connected to the other end of the City Rail Link, heading towards Karanga-a-Hape railway station.
+In July 2020, construction of the station began, with the commencement being marked by then-minister of transport, Phil Twyford, and then-mayor of Auckland, Phil Goff.
+In December 2021, two breakthrough milestones were achieved, with the tunnels from Albert Street and the first tunnel from Mount Eden now being exposed.
+The tunnel from Mount Eden was broken through by the tunnel boring machine Dame Whina Cooper (named after Māori rights activist Whina Cooper).
+In September 2022, the Dame Whina Cooper tunnel boring machine broke through the station construction site for the second time, meaning the station was now connected to two tunnels at the southern end of the station, heading towards Karanga-a-Hape.
 In November 2022, all three entrances were now connected to the station.

-In March 2023, the tunnels at Te Waihorotiu were now completely connected to the tunnels originating from Waitematā (Britomart).
-Throughout 2023, numerous construction milestones were achieved.
-These included: the completion of the station box, connection of the three entrances, completion of the platform and concourse, installation of train tracks, installation and testing of lifts and escalators, and the energising of the station.
-In February 2024, the installation of train tracks on both sides of the station platform were fully complete.
+In September 2023, the structural phase, which included concreting, steel works, and tunnelling, was completed.
+Also in September 2023, lifts and escalators began to be installed in the station.
+In February 2024, the installation of train tracks was fully completed.
 In early 2025, AT HOP ticketing gates were installed at the station entrances.
 In February 2025, the first CRL test train passed through the station.

-Also in February 2025, wayfinding signs and ticket machines were also put in place throughout the station.
-Throughout 2025, the station was largely complete with finishing touches such as lighting, wayfinding, and streetscaping works taking place.
+Throughout 2025, the station was largely complete, with finishing touches such as lighting, wayfinding, and streetscaping works taking place.
+Upon official completion of construction, the station was handed over to Auckland Transport, who own the station.

 Station name

 In May 2022, the station was gifted the name "Te Wai Horotiu" by the CRL Mana Whenua Forum.
+The name refers to the now-covered Waihorotiu Stream which flows beneath Queen Street.

-Together with Auckland Transport, City Rail Link Ltd submitted these suggested names to the New Zealand Geographic Board (NZGB) for recognition.
-In August 2022, the Board returned the following verdict for the station: that the suggestion of "Te Wai Horotiu" be accepted and altered to "Te Waihorotiu" in keeping with national and te reo Māori orthographic standards.
-The names were then sent for public consultation.
+Together with Auckland Transport, CRLL submitted this suggested name to the NZGB for recognition.
+In August 2022, the Board altered the suggested name, "Te Wai Horotiu", to "Te Waihorotiu" to align with Māori language orthographic standards.
+The name was then sent for public consultation.

-In March 2023, the NZGB announced the decisions made by then-minister for land information, Damien O'Connor.
-As per the Board's recommendations, the name "Te Waihorotiu" became the official name for the railway station.
+In March 2023, the NZGB announced that the name "Te Waihorotiu" was accepted and thus became the official name for the railway station.

 Wellesley Street bus improvements

-With the opening of Te Waihorotiu station, Wellesley Street is set to become a major bus interchange.
-Due to this, Wellesley Street is being improved and upgraded.
-These improvements include the addition of new bus shelters, street furniture, and street lights.
+It is expected that, with the opening of Te Waihorotiu station, Wellesley Street will become a major transport hub as it will connect buses and trains.
+With Auckland Transport expecting thousands of people to use the station everyday, Wellesley Street was upgraded in order to prioritise public transport and pedestrians.
+Beginning in October 2021, the project saw the addition of new bus shelters, street furniture, and street lights.
 It also included widening footpaths to allow for ease of movement and increased foot traffic.
-Construction is set to be completed in late 2025.
+These improvements are intended to allow for more reliable bus services and better pedestrian connectivity between Te Waihorotiu and surrounding areas.
+The Wellesley Street bus improvements project was completed and opened to the public on 19 April 2026.